Share Exchange (Bed & ISA | Bed & SIPP)

 Step 1 - Log in and sell the funds in your Fund and Share Account.

-There are no dealing charges for selling funds.
-Fund trades typically take four working days to settle and you can find the settlement date on your contract note.
+The online dealing charge for funds is £1.95 per deal, and fund trades typically take four working days to settle.
+You can find the settlement date on your contract note.

 Step 2 - Move the money to your ISA or SIPP.